Styles of Natural Remedies

 NB – If you are taking any medication prescribed by a doctor then please check with them before taking any homemade herbal remedies as there are some herbs that can counter act and effect the healing properties of medications.

-So my hippy friends, here goes;
+So my fellow hippie clothing fanatics, here goes;

 Soap is a mix of fatty acids and salts and is used for personal hygiene, bathing, and hand washing.
 Oils, fragrances and preservatives are added into the mix to make the wonderful scents and moisturising properties that we see in today’s soaps.
 When I refer to soaps I mean the block soaps, also known as toilet soaps, and not liquid soaps.
 Most hippies that I know love to make their own soaps for fun rather than for healing purposes but, if you can have fun and make soaps that have great rejuvenation properties then why wouldn’t you.
 Soaps are easier to make than you think they make fantastic gifts.
 Adding herbs to your soap is great for medicinal purposes.